edlangley/inventory-webapp/README.md

 Alternatively, edit the file admin-auth.php with an appropriate username and password to suit your MySQL installation.

+*Note*: I'm using this application on OpenShift, which is all very cloudy and fashionable at the moment.
+So there is a check to see if the `OPENSHIFT_MYSQL_DB_HOST` environment variable is set, if so the other standard OpenShift MySQL env vars are instead used to connect to the DB.

 admin-auth.php connects to a database called "electronics".
 You can change the database name, if you want to inventorise something else.
 Just change the name passed to the `mysql_select_db`